Tribune (Australian newspaper): Tribune

 The Tribune was, on 24 May 1940, banned for publication within Australia on the grounds of weakening the war effort, along with Soviets To-day (Sydney), Communist's Review (Sydney), The Wharfie (Sydney), The Militant (imported), World Peace (Sydney).
 The Guardian (Melbourne), Workers' Star (Perth), and North Queensland Guardian (Townsville).

 On 15 June 1941 the Communist Party was banned and hundreds of properties were searched for printing presses and evidence of illegal membership.

-On 29 July 1941 Tribune returned as a pamphlet, initially printed on rough paper using a manual press, which had been purchased by editor Gould in anticipation of such an action.
+On 29 July 1941 Tribune returned as a pamphlet, initially printed on rough paper using a manual press, which had been purchased by editor Harry Gould in anticipation of such an action.
 Searches by Commonwealth police failed to discover its location.

 The Socialist newspaper Forward (board members included Lance Sharkey, Jim Healy, Tom Wright and Ernie Thornton, with Harry Gould as business manager) acknowledged its communist affiliation in 1942, when it became a partial replacement for the Tribune, and merged with that paper when its legal status was restored.

 On 3 June 1943, restrictions on the Communist Party having been lifted, the paper was re-launched as Tribune; The People's Paper, an 8-page publication with a new print series: Volume 1, No. 1, published every Thursday, price 3d.

 In 1945 T. N. P. "Big Tom" Dougherty, general secretary of the Australian Workers' Union, was awarded £1500 in damages in a libel suit against Tribune in respect of an article which appeared in the issue of 8 February 1945.

 The paper was declared illegal one more time, briefly, in the early 1950s.